whaili/slurm-operator/.gitlab/issue_templates/bug_report.md

 ## Summary

 <!--
-Describe what this is for and why it is needed.
-Link relevant issues which this addresses. (e.g. Resolves #123) -->
+Describe what the bug is.
+Are there any workarounds?
+-->

-## Breaking Changes
+## Expected Behavior

 <!--
-Does this cause any breaking changes to users?
-Explain why the breakage has to happen.
+Describe what you expect should happen.
 -->

-## Testing Notes
+## Steps to Reproduce

 <!--
-Provide information on how to test this.
+Provide step to reproduce the bug.
 -->

 ## Additional Context

 <!--
 Provide any other additional information here.
-(e.g. which commits are critical or superfluous; why this implementation) -->
+(e.g. source code snippets/links; conjecture of root cause) -->